All Episodes

 I mean, that's really where he is.

-He's we're not talking about his taxes, we're talking about how much money he has.
+We're talking about how much money he has.

-And uh he's very, very, very rich.
+And he's very, very, very rich.

-And he needs to find a way to talk about that so that voters don't aren't turned off.
+And he needs to find a way to talk about that so that voters aren't turned off.

 Really?

-He does.
+He does?

 Why doesn't Warren Buffett have to?